BEng/MEng Joint Computing and Mathematics

 - a one-to-one academic interview with one of our lecturers

 Our offers are individually tailored, and aim at helping our future students to be fully prepared for the challenges ahead, should they join our courses.
-Our advertised grades are "minimum", and our offers may be more demanding and include further qualifications: please see Qualification Advice for Computing (next tab).
+Our advertised grades are "minimum", and our offers may be more demanding and include further qualifications: please see Qualification Advice for Joint Maths and Computer Science (next tab).
 We may also consider any applicant marginally below our standard offer (e.g. with a prediction of A in A-level Maths rather than A*).

-Imperial has an English language requirement which equates to a B-grade at English Language GCSE or an IELTS score of 6.5.
-Note that, even if students have studied English as part of their qualification, this may not satisfy the college requirement and an IELTS test or equivalent may still be required.
+Imperial has an English language requirement which equates to a Grade 6 in English Language GCSE or an IELTS score of 6.5.
+Note that, even if students have studied English as part of their qualification, this may not satisfy the College requirement and an IELTS test or equivalent may still be required.

 Standard UK Qualifications

-Our standard minimum A-level offer is A*A*A or A*A*AA including A*s in Maths and Further Maths.
+Our typical A-level offer is A*A*A or A*A*AA including A*s in Maths and Further Maths.
+Typical offers also require STEP I/II/III.

-For further recommendations on A-levels, see the tab on Qualification Advice for Computing.
-We strongly encourage applicants to take Further Maths at A2 or AS level.
+For further recommendations on A-levels, see the tab on Qualification Advice for Joint Maths and Computing.

-Our standard minimum IB offer is 39-41 points with a 7 in Maths at higher level and a 7 in one further relevant subject at higher level.
+Our typical IB offer is 42 points overall with a 7 in Maths at higher level and a 7 in one further relevant subject at higher level.
+Typical offers also require STEP I/II/III.

 Cambridge Pre-U Diploma and Pre-U Subjects